 One of the neuroimaging advances that I’m excited about is ultra-high field strengths.
 Both my PhD institution, Vanderbilt, and my postdoc institution, Western, have 7 Tesla MRI magnets.
 The use of such high field strengths for research in functional imaging has led to increased data quality and some really neat neuroimaging techniques.

-I’m relatively new to open science.
-If you are too, here are some resources.
-That said, I’m quickly learning that it will be an important part of my research going forward.
-In essence it is just a way of practicing science that prioritizes transparency in research (which makes for good science) and openness in dissemination (which creates science for the common good).
+I am committed to making my research transparent, reproducible, and accessible using open science practices.
+If you’re interested in learning more about it see here and here.
+In essence it is just a way of practicing science that prioritizes transparency in research (which makes for good science) and openness in dissemination (which creates science for the common good) leading to the democratization of knowledge.
 It also facilitates collaboration amongst colleagues.